 The Cloud II’s 53mm drivers provide crystal clear highs, crisp mids, and loud lows whether you are gaming, listening to music, or just talking to your co-workers.

-The integrated USB does sound card allows for audio adjustments, including 7.1 virtual surround sound upscaling.
+The integrated USB sound card allows for audio adjustments, including 7.1 virtual surround sound upscaling.
 It is the best microphone for a wired gaming headset at a reasonable price.

 - Clear and powerful sound